 The following tips to induce sneezing work by activating the nerves that trigger the body to sneeze.

 1. Use a tissue

-It is essential to take care when using this technique — do not insert the tissue too far up the nostril as it may cause pain.
+It is essential to take care when using this technique — do not insert the tissue too far up the nostril as it may cause pain or become stuck.

 3. Look at the light

-Photic sneezing is hereditary — if one parent is affected, their child has a
+Photic sneezing is hereditary, which means it runs in families.
+It is also a dominant trait, meaning that if one parent is affected, their child has a